1. Introduction

 CRS means that a proportionate increase in all inputs increases the output by the same percentage.
 Specifically, CRS means: If y = F(L,K), then y' = F(2L,2K) = 2y.

-Along any expansion path (e.g., expansion path 1), output increases at a constant rate as the amounts of inputs increase. |
+Along any expansion path (e.g., expansion path 1), output increases at a constant rate as the amounts of inputs increase.
+Moreover, MPL and MPK are constant along the expansion paths. |

-| 7.
-Identical technology between trading countries | Paper was invented by Cai Lun in AD 105.
+7. Both countries have Identical technologies | Paper was invented by Cai Lun in AD 105.
 Printing with carved wood blocks appeared during the Tang dynasty.
-Movable type made of ceramic was invented by Bi Sheng during Song dynasty (c.
-1050 AD), long before the Gutenberg printing press (1436).
-Paper technology did not spread to Europe because traveling became risky after the fall of the Roman Empire.
+Movable type had been invented during Song dynasty (c.
+1050 AD), but the Gutenberg printing press (1436) made printing popular.
+After the Battle of Talas (751, Abbasid-Tang war), Muslims extracted the secret of papermaking (Chinese prisoners were released if they could teach ten Muslims any valuable knowledge.)
+Paper technology did not reach Spain until 1150.
 Production functions are the same in America and Britain.
 The HO model is a long run model.
 Ohlin argued that "the physical conditions of production are everywhere the same."
 Some countries may be slow to adopt new technology.
 With the development of modern telecommunications, information travels fast.
-The is a result of declining transportation and communication costs. |
+This is due to declining transportation and communication costs. |

-| 8.
-No factor intensity reversal | to be explained later. |
+8. No factor intensity reversal | to be explained later. |

 An important question is: Without trade barriers, natural or man-made, free trade will equalize output prices.
 Will free trade also equalize factor prices? |